Tips to help you drive in the snow this winter

 Winter driving has its own set of challenges from the moment you start your vehicle.
 Here are some useful winter driving suggestions:

-- Clear frost, snow and ice from the windows and exterior of your car.
+- Clear frost, snow and ice thoroughly from all windows and exterior mirrors of your car.
+Brush snow away so it does not blow into your line of sight while driving.

 - Never warm up your vehicle in a closed garage.
 This could lead to carbon monoxide problems.